 • Typical treatment window: 6+ months

-• Insurance: Ask your Invisalign doctor when booking your consultation, call your benefits manager at work, or call your insurance company to find out if your insurance is accepted.
+• Insurance: Ask your Invisalign doctor when booking your consultation, contact your benefits manager at work, or call your insurance company to check whether your insurance is accepted.

-Invisalign brought the concept of clear aligners to the mainstream, and many people still think it’s the only option on the market.
-These aligners are well-reviewed, use high-quality materials, and achieve good results, but they’re significantly more expensive than other aligner options.
+Invisalign brought the concept of clear aligners to the mainstream, and many people think it’s the only option on the market.
+These aligners are well-reviewed, use high quality materials, and achieve good results, but they’re significantly more expensive than other aligner options.
+Still, your doctor may want to look into other options for more complex issues, like correcting an underbite or overbite.

 Pros